-I'm so proud of Knotch, in San Francisco and New York.
-I worked with the product team to turn it from a social app into a B2B solution.
-We cracked the product/market fit and Knotch has become the best way to measure the impact of digital content marketing working with Unilever, eBay, Ford, GE and more.
+I'm also so proud of Knotch, in San Francisco and New York.
+I worked with the product team to take their first product to market and Knotch is now the best content marketing intelligence platform for CMOs of leading brands such as Unilever, eBay, Ford, GE and more.

 I've learned so much about turning a startup into a business.
 It's not a walk in the park.
 It's like a bunch of people holding the steering wheel of a speeding train that will either crash or transform into a spaceship and take off in glory.

-My work revolves around shaping, defining and delivering products and building communities and processes around them.
+My work revolves around shaping, defining and delivering digital products and services and building communities and processes around them.
 For the sake of simplicity, you can call me a product manager in tech-related work and a producer in theatre.

 There's no typical project I've worked on.
-I've built a trusted user base for an email startup in San Francisco.
-Designed sales pitches for brands as theatre shows.
-Ran PR campaigns.
-Shaped a product to grow a female-only storytelling community.
-Built a career site to get young people into jobs they'd love.
-Made a comedy about depression via a successful campaign on Kickstarter.
+I produced an immersive audio tour for teenagers with Punchdrunk and The Workers at the V&A. I built a loyal fan base for an email startup in San Francisco.
+I designed sales pitches as theatre shows for brands and agencies.
+I ran PR campaigns.
+I shaped a product to grow a female-only storytelling community.
+I product managed a career site to get young people into jobs they'd love.
+I made a comedy about depression with the help of Kickstarter and the Arts Council England.

-I've run workshops and given talks at Central Saint Martins, Hyper Island, Royal Central School of Speech and Drama, Creative Mornings London, Makers Academy, We Are Museums or Jam, the awesome product conference.
+I've run workshops and given talks at Central Saint Martins, Hyper Island, Royal Central School of Speech and Drama, Creative Mornings London, Makers Academy, We Are Museums, Global Service Design Conference or Jam, the awesome product conference.

 Do you need my help?
 If you're after something standard, this approach is not for you.
 Stop reading.
 Close this tab.
 Spare yourself.

 Then you're not just working on any product or service.
 You're either a mate from my theatre company Parrot in the Tank wondering what it is I actually do for a living, or you're someone working on a project designed to last – and for a good reason.